lightelligence-io/styles/src/components/ActionButton/ActionButton.md

 </div>

 On Tablet and Mobile Devices the action button is always displayed as the "Standalone with Base" variant to increase and show the click-area.
-If the standalone version cannot satisfactory represent the action it can be assisted with the label ("Fixed Label") depending on the context
+If the standalone version cannot properly represent the action it should be used together with the label ("Fixed Label") depending on the context.

 ```example.html
 <div class="olt-ActionButton--proximity-area" style="padding: 20px">